chetankalyan/gameoflife/README.md

 Game of life is a simulation of cellular automaton life, based on few simple rules

 The World in game of life consists of a grid of cells.
-Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+Every cell interacts with its eight or fewer neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.

 #### Rules